 In the early 1950s, Reagan became familiar to a much wider audience when he began hosting the television program General Electric Theater; he also traveled the country giving speeches as the GE company spokesman.
 Though he was a registered Democrat during his years in Hollywood, he changed his political affiliation to Republican in 1962.
 Two years later, Reagan made his grand entrance on the political stage with a much-publicized speech at a fundraiser for Barry Goldwater, that year’s Republican presidential candidate.
 In Kings Row (1941), Reagan had played a small-town hero whose legs are amputated.
 He considered it his finest film and took a line from it—”Where’s the rest of me?”—for the title of his first autobiography, published in 1965, before his run for governor of California.
 The following year, Reagan defeated the incumbent governor of California, Pat Brown, by close to a million votes, taking the next step on the road to the White House.

-At 69, Reagan was the oldest man in history to take office as U.S. president.
+At 69, Reagan was at the time the oldest man in history to take office as U.S. president.
 His career in Hollywood, thought to be a weakness at the beginning of his life in politics, turned out to be arguably one of his biggest assets.
-As president, he projected a comforting optimism and weathered setbacks with such success that he became known as the “Teflon president.”
+As president, he projected optimism and weathered setbacks with such success that he became known as the “Teflon president.”
 His foreign policy legacy, tarnished after the Iran-Contra affair, was redeemed in the eyes of many by the end of the Cold War and the opening of relations with the Soviet Union in the late 1980s.
 The long-term success of his sweeping tax cuts and “Reaganomics” may have been debatable, but he managed to maintain his popularity throughout, leaving the White House in the hands of his loyal vice president, George H.W.
 Bush, in 1988 and maintaining a high approval rating.
 Six years later, Reagan made the sobering announcement that he had Alzheimer’s disease, which would end his public career.
 He died on June 5, 2004, at the age of 93.